disastrid/instruments_lab/docs/_research/10000-instruments.md

 This speculative virtual workshop attempts to engage with critical NIME discourse through creative and collaborative design explorations.
 The workshop draws on a small but growing body of work that challenges technology ideation and development through absurd, speculative and playful artefacts.
 These include the work of Kristina Andersen on the Magic Machine workshops and John Bowers and Owen Green which exploited the notion of hijacking as a way to question existing music technologies.
 Another example is of such approach is the Absurd Music Hackathon held at Queen Mary University in which the making of intentionally silly, absurd and provocative instruments allowed participants to generate a critique of current technology and illustrate future musical visions.

+##### Critical Discourse & NIME Design

+The workshop aims to generate critical discussions on new musical interfaces through playful devices such as absurdity, magic and make-believe.
+The activity will be an opportunity to create reflections that would be difficult to earn with more traditional methods, while avoiding overly theoretical and formal discussions.
+By moving away from classical design methods and looking at more subversive approaches we hope to question both our own practice and the routines we sometimes encounter in academic and research areas.
+The aim is to question the role of technology in creative practice through make-believe, fragile and contradictory artefacts and playful design explorations.
+By making and sharing imaginary musical instruments we aim to expand on how can absurdity and humour be helpful to stretch and critique conventional ideas of what is useful, appropriate and sensible in (music) technology research and development.

 ___

 {% include single-image-research.html fileName="10000-instruments/evolution.png"%}